 I pour in small amounts of coconut milk now while stirring intensely.
 I keep doing this until all the lumps are gone and I have finished all the coconut milk.

 At this point you might think: ‘this will never work!’
 But it will, be patient and have faith 😉

 Keep stirring and while it gets thicker the lumps will go away and you can add more coconut milk.

 It is ready when the batter is smooth, shiny and quite firm.
 It does not slide off the spoon.

 Now the pan must be taken off the heat immediately and the tapioca-flour-coconut-milk-mix can be stirred in.
-Now it will no longer form lumps anymore.
-Stir until it is a nice smooth paste that is easy to handle.
+Now it has the right consistency to mold into cakes.

 In the case of aluminum foil, I do the same.
-I make sure the bananas are covered well, but the batter is not too thick.
+I make sure the bananas are covered well.

 I push the kue while it is in the tinfoil.
 Now it fits neatly.

 Now I close the sides.
 I try to make everything about the same size.
 That looks pretty 😉